CodeCreatePlay360/PandaEditor/README.md

 * Project based approach
 * Scene graph browser
 * Resources browser
-* Scripting support
-* Custom components support
+* Complete scripting support that exposes full underlying Panda3D API, scripts can be attached to objects in scene graph to define per object behaviors (Entity component system) or you can program in a more traditional way using P3DUserModules.
-* To extend the editor, there is a complete support for editor plugins, the developers can create ( or maybe even sell ) their tools.
+* To extend the editor, there is a complete support for editor plugins, the developers can create (or maybe even sell) their tools.

 > **If you have found PandaEditor useful in any way, than consider giving it a star on GitHub, it will help PandaEditor reach more audience.**